mddazure/azure-vwan-security-microhack/README.md

 You will now secure traffic outbound to internet through the firewall in each Hub.
 Next you will enable inbound connections from an external client to the web server on the VM in Spoke 4.

 ## Task 1: Baseline
-Connect to spoke-1-vm via Bastion, open a command prompt and obtain the outbound IP address from ipconfig.io:
+Connect to spoke-1-vm at 172.16.1.4 via Bastion, open a command prompt and obtain the outbound IP address from ipconfig.io:

 `curl ipconfig.io`